open-source-lab-DFKI/bikerider/README.md

 ### Source Code & Project Structure

-Check out the source code from Gitlab and switch to the correct branch:
+Check out the source code from Gitlab create a new development branch:
 ```
 git clone ssh://git@gitlab-cos.b.dfki.de:10022/smart-mobility/opensourcelabmobilityapp.git

-git checkout ionic-gui
+git checkout -b dev
 ```

 Take a look on the page [*Project Structure*](https://ionicframework.com/docs/v3/intro/tutorial/project-structure/) of the Ionic docs to get an idea on how Ionic apps usually look like and the development conventions.
 Moreover, it explains the roles of the individual components.